SLI Analyzer use cases

 - Analyzing latency (threshold)

-- Analyzing successful requests (ratio)
+- Analyzing successful server requests (ratio)

-- Post-incident adjustment
+- Post-incident adjustment (threshold)

 In this example, we're assessing the average response time made by the server to the client.
 For this, we analyze a Datadog threshold metric query.